Kristenkj/Java_Projects/README.md

 ## Getting Started

-To view the details of each project, simply click on a folder ending in *.pr* .
+To view the details of each project, simply click on one of the folders listed below .
 Upon doing this you will see a list of corresponding projects in each folder.

 Below you will find a table with more info regarding the projects within each folder.:
 |Folder | Project Name | Description | Tools Used |